mbrasch/nix-configs/README.md

 # nix-configs
 My personal Nix and Git playground – everything just stolen.
 This repo is not a good example.
+Major changes will happen all the time.
-It is a very experimental repo and its use could cause an unprecedented catastrophe - so be warned.
+It is a single experiment and using it could cause an unprecedented disaster - so be warned.

 However, if you have any suggestions for improvement or the like, please let us know.